Tomatoes: Sowing, Planting, Care, and Harvest

 Once planted, your tomatoes require minimal care:

-- If not already done, apply a good mulch around the base of your tomatoes using straw and dried grass clippings.
-The mulch prevents water evaporation, reduces the need for frequent watering, and suppresses weed growth
+• If not already done, apply a good mulch around the base of your tomatoes, made of straw and dried grass clippings.
+The mulch prevents water evaporation, reduces the need for frequent watering, and suppresses weed growth.

-- Remove suckers (the small side shoots) at the base of the tomatoes as they develop, as they unnecessarily drain the plant’s energy
+• Remove the suckers (the small lateral shoots) at the base of the tomatoes as they develop, as they unnecessarily drain the plant’s energy.

 To go further: